 '''

 public class Car

 {

 ...

 private String model;

 public int mileage;

 }

-....
+...

 Car aCar = new Car();

-aCar.mileage = 23000; // allowed
+// allowed

 System.out.println(aCar.mileage); // allowed

-aCar.model = "VW Beetle"; // error
+aCar.model = "VW BeetLe"; // error

 System.out.println(aCar.model); // error

 '''

 These access restrictions only apply to code outside the class.
 The methods of the class always have access to the class's attributes, e.g. setAge can change the value of the age attribute in a Person even though it is private.